MUZZLES FOR SMALL DOGS

-My dog doesn’t need a muzzle.
-This is often heard when it comes to the topic of muzzle or bite basket for the small dog.
+My dog does not need a muzzle.
+This is often heard when it comes to the subject of muzzle or muzzle for the small dog.
 But is it really so?

 What is the most important thing about a muzzle?

-- It is intended to protect other people and children.
+- It is to protect other fellow human beings and children.

 - It should be suitable for everyday use and not restrict your dog.

-- It should, if necessary, prevent the eating of unwanted food and poisonous baits
+- It is intended to prevent, if necessary, the eating of unwanted food and poison bait

 - The dog should get enough air to breathe with the muzzle.

-- The dog should be able to pant enough with the muzzle to be able to regulate its body temperature.
+- The dog should be able to pant sufficiently with the muzzle to be able to regulate its body temperature.

 What should you look for when buying a muzzle for a small dog?